-The academy trust was incorporated as a company on 20 February 2015 and the predecessor school Woodlands school converted to academy status on 01 April 2015.
+The academy trust was incorporated as a company on 20 February 2015 and the predecessor school Woodlands School converted to academy status on 01 April 2015.
 The academy trust is a company limited by guarantee and an exempt charity.
 The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.

-The governors are the trustees of Takely Education Trust and are also the directors of the charitable company for the purposes of company law.
-Details of the governors who served during the year are included in the Reference and Administrative Details on page 1.
+The Trustees of Takely Education Trust are also the directors of the charitable company for the purposes of company law.
+Details of the Trustees who served during the year are included in the Reference and Administrative Details on page 1.